marianor69/paintpro/FIX_LOG.md

 #### Solution (v5 - Fixed Scroll Conflict)
 **v1 issue:** Initial calculation used `scrollToY = y - 16`, which positioned label 16px from top of viewport but didn't account for StepProgressIndicator blocking the top ~80px.

-**v2-v4 issue:** Used correct formula and increased gap from 16→32→48px, but **no visual difference occurred**.
+**v2-v4 issue:** Used correct formula and increased gap from 16→32→48px for testing, but **no visual difference occurred**.
 This revealed the real problem: automatic keyboard handling was overriding custom scroll.

 **Root cause:** `automaticallyAdjustKeyboardInsets={true}` on ScrollView was scrolling AFTER the custom scroll, completely overriding it.